bhazzard/bhazzard.github.com/_posts/2017-02-27-how-im-coping-with-death-as-an-atheist.md

 Her husband survives her.
 As do her five children, and their families.
 She will be remembered by so many family members, and the countless people whose lives she has touched over the years.
 I hope that they all can find comfort in her passing.

-#Remembering Grandmom
+# Remembering Grandmom
 When I was a boy, my cousin Renee teased me once that Grandmom was hers, not mine.
 I was concerned, so I marched right up to Grandmom to verify what I had been told.

-"Are you mine?"
+>"Are you mine?"
 I asked her.

-"Always," She said.
+>"Always," She said.

 Of course, I was too young to remember this first hand, but I was told this story throughout my childhood.
 And it became a traditional greeting and goodbye between my Grandmom and I. "Are you mine?" one of us would ask the other as we hugged or kissed, whether a hello or a goodbye.

 Because of her dementia, she wasn't always lucid when I visited during her last years.
 But I was blessed to have the opportunity to visit her a little over a month before she passed.
 I sang to her, and told her stories I remembered about when I would stay with her and Granddad.
 She smiled, and remembered the stories with me.
-And when I left her that final time I asked her again "Are you mine?"
+And when I left her that final time I asked her again...

+>"Are you mine?"

-"Always," She said.
+>"Always," She said.

 <img title="My Grandmom was Beautiful" alt="Grandmom was beautiful" style="width: 95%;" src="/assets/images/grandmom/Grandmom2.jpg" />